Krishan00007/C-program-notes/c program.c.md

 ```
  Hello Budding Engineers
 ```
-## 2:TO write a source code to fill your information
+## 2: Write a source code to fill your information and print it

 ```
   // To fill your information